KEY FACTS ABOUT PUERTO RICO AND HURRICANE MARIA

-This September, Puerto Rico was hit by a Category 4 (Irma) and a Category 5 (Maria) hurricane within two weeks.
+In September 2017, Puerto Rico was hit by a Category 4 (Irma) and a Category 5 (Maria) hurricane within two weeks.
 That has never happened anywhere before.

 Puerto Rico has not seen this type of devastation since it was hit by Hurricane San Felipe in 1928, back when hurricanes were called tropical cyclones and bore saints’ names.